 Additional resources to assist with personal needs are in our article, Where can I find funding for personal expenses?

-Foundation Grants to Individuals Online is our searchable subscription database of grantmakers that give to individuals.
+Foundation Grants to Individuals Online is our searchable database of grantmakers that give to individuals.
 Please note that foundation funds for individuals are very limited and usually help to pay for education or to support artistic or research projects.
-If you use this resource, you could start with a Field of Interest search for “Disabilities OR Disabled”.
+If you use this resource, start with a Field of Interest search for “Disabilities OR Disabled”.

 For more information on resources specific to education, research or arts-related funding for individuals, please see the following Knowledge Base articles: